PomonaCS/Readmes/6) Autocomplete/README.md

 Typically, the application depends on some historical data on how often certain completions are chosen, and each completion is associated with a number representing its frequency or likelihood of being chosen.

+Acknowledgment: This assignment is based on a similar exercise developed by Matthew Drabick and Kevin Wayne at Princeton University.